daftengineer/daftengineer.github.io/_posts/2024-09-20-distributed-ml-training-kubernetes.md

 - **Elastic Training**: Dynamic scaling of resources during training
 - **Multi-Cloud**: Seamless training across multiple cloud providers

-Building a distributed training platform taught us that the hardest problems aren't just technical—they're about building systems that allow data scientists to focus on model development rather than infrastructure complexity.
-The key insight: great distributed training platforms make the complexity invisible to users while providing unprecedented control for optimization when needed.
+Building this distributed training platform taught me that the real challenge isn't making multiple GPUs work together - it's making them work together without driving your users crazy.

-Our Kubernetes-based approach democratized access to large-scale training, enabling our team to tackle problems that were previously impossible due to computational constraints.
+The best infrastructure is invisible infrastructure.
+Our ML engineers now scale from 1 to 100 GPUs without thinking about it, which means they can focus on the hard problems (building better models) instead of the annoying problems (why won't PyTorch find my GPUs?).